 Can I Run My Own Business From My Current Location?

-Whether you can open your new business in your current premises will depend on your lease agreement.
-When you entered into your franchise agreement, you will have either:
+Separate to the restrictions in doing so due to any restraint of trade clause, whether or not you can open your new business in your current premises will also depend on your lease agreement and whether, when you entered your franchise agreement, you have either:

-- been granted a licence to occupy the premises from the franchisor, who holds the lease.
+- entered a licence to occupy the premises from the franchisor, who holds the lease.

-If you hold the lease yourself, you may be able to operate your new business from the same location.
-However, this will depend on whether you can negotiate the restraint of trade clause and continue trading in the same area.
+If you hold the lease personally, you may be able to operate your business from the same premises.
+However, this will depend on whether you can negotiate your restraint of trade to enable you to continue operations as normal.

 - which clients or customers you can take with you.